- Doctorate from the University of Victoria in 2004.

 Crockford regularly produces studies for the Global Warming Policy Foundation (GWPF), a think tank based in the UK run by Nigel Lawson with the purpose of combating what the foundation describes as “extremely damaging and harmful policies” designed to mitigate climate change.

-In November 2017, a study in the journal BioScience of discussions about polar bears on climate science denial blogs found that Crockfrod's website was cited in about 80 per cent of all the posts analysed.
+In November 2017, a study in the journal BioScience of discussions about polar bears on climate science denial blogs found that Crockford's website was cited in about 80 percent of all the posts analyzed.